Modelling tides for coastal satellite data analysis

 Creating reduced resolution 5000 x 5000 metre tide modelling array

-Modelling tides using FES2014 in parallel
+Modelling tides with FES2014

 Computing tide quantiles

-Reprojecting tides into original array
+Reprojecting tides into original resolution

 [26]: